Azure/reliable-web-app-pattern-java/README.md

 azd deploy
 ```

-### (Optional) Add Users to Azure Active Directory enterprise applications
+### 7. Add users to Azure Active Directory enterprise applications (optional)

+Add a user to the application and assign them a role.
+You might not need this step :

+- your application is for testing or development.
+You might not need to add users to Azure Active Directory.
+- you're deploying to an environment where Azure AD is already set up and users are already assigned to applications.
+This step might not be needed.

-The next step is to add a user to the application and assign them a role.
-To do this, go to Azure Portal --> Azure Active Directory --> Enterprise Applications and search for the Proseware application.
+To do add a user and permissions, go to Azure Portal.
+Select Azure Active Directory.
+Select Enterprise Applications and search for the Proseware application you just deployed.
 Add a user to the application.

 ![Proseware Azure Active Directory Enterprise Applications](docs/assets/AAD-Enterprise-Application.png)

-### Navigate to Proseware
+### 8. Navigate to Proseware

 After adding the user, open the browser and navigate to *Proseware*.
 Use the following command to get the site name.